2017 A to Z: Letter G…

 I remember a Five and Dime store also on the street that I liked to frequent if I went with mama or grandmama.
 Those were the early Dollar Stores…. they had everything you needed – somewhere in there.
 If grandmamma was with us, she always had a change purse filled with half dollars… that she never hesitated to give me.

 The local newspaper, The Herald Journal, is still in business and has published many of my family stories through the years.
 It has always been a family business, began by his father and now still run by the son, who went to school with my mother.

-Games: I don’t remember playing board games…. my mother didn’t like to play and I don’t even remember having any.
-I probably did have some, but nothing sticks out in my mine of them.
-Mama tells me that she didn’t like board games, so if I played, well I guess I played with the other kids.
-I did play games… like Kick the Can, Mother May I, Hide and Seek, and Red Light.
+I don’t remember playing board games…. my mother didn’t like to play and I don’t even remember having any.
+I probably did have some, but nothing specific sticks out in my mind.
+Mama tells me that she never liked board games, so if I played, well I guess I played with other kids.
+I did play games… like Kick the Can, Mother May I, Hide and Seek, Hopscotch and Red Light.
 It was my mother who sat on the stoop in the evening playing with us.
 Kick the Can was our Friday night game and we’d be out there till all the mother’s called us home… way after the crickets were talking.
 In as much as I don’t really like the dark now, I don’t remember being scared as I hid in the darkness, waiting to run to kick the can.
 We never heard of anything happening to kids back then… different times…. a different and better life for kids.